 As a Unitarian Universalist congregation, South Church is self-governing and not bound by religious creed or doctrine.
 Our members determine the mission of the church, usually in collaboration with our settled ministers.
 Together, we discern the programs and congregational structures that best serve our community, and allow us to serve the Seacoast as a beacon of liberal religious values.

-In keeping with our shared Unitarian Universalist principles (link to principles), South Church members, clergy and staff, affirm and enact our congregation’s mission, which states:
+In keeping with our shared Unitarian Universalist principles, South Church members, clergy and staff, affirm and enact our congregation’s mission, which states:

 At South Church, we nurture spiritual growth through worship, learning and community,

 We celebrate the worth and dignity of all people,

 And we inspire one another to act on our faith in the larger community.